Icenium/bond-content/grocery-list-nativescript/lesson-1.md

 ### Step 2.
 Read from an endpoint

-The true power of Backend Services is how easy it makes complex data interactions.
+The true power of the Telerik Platform’s Backend Services is how easy it makes complex data interactions.
 In this step you'll learn how to read data from the content type you just configured.
-A boilerplate AppBuilder project has already been setup for you, so your next task is to add data to it.
-You'll start by opening up the AppBuilder project.
+Some boilerplate code has already been setup for you, so your next task is to connect the app to the backend you just setup.

-<blockquote>Note: This step requires you to have the NativeScript companion app installed on your device and to use LiveSync to push code updates.
+**Note**: This step requires you to have the NativeScript companion app installed on your device and to use LiveSync to push code updates.
 If you haven't already, complete the NativeScript quick start tutorial for a guided walkthrough of these features.
-You can access the NativeScript quick start tutorial by clicking the <b>Getting started</b> menu on the top of the screen, and then selecting <b>Interactive tutorials</b>.</blockquote>
+You can access the NativeScript quick start tutorial by clicking the **Getting started** menu on the top of the screen, and then selecting **Interactive tutorials**.

 <hr data-action="start" />

 #### Action

 * **a**.
-Click the “Groceries” link in the upper-left corner of the screen to return to this app's homepage.
+Click the “Code” tab on the left-hand side of the screen.
 * **b**.
-Click the “Groceries” box to enter the AppBuilder project for this tutorial.
-* **c**.
 Click the **Run** menu and then select **Build**.
 Choose your device's platform (iOS, Android, or Windows Phone), make sure the “AppBuilder companion app” radio button is selected, and then click **Next**.
-* **d**.
+* **c**.
 Scan the resulting QR code using your device's QR reader to open the app in the NativeScript companion app.

 <hr data-action="end" />

 As you can see, in its current state, this project has a basic list UI but no data.
-Your next step is to use NativeScript to read the grocery data from your Backend Services project.
-Your first step is to plug in the API key from your Backend Services project.
+Your next step is to use NativeScript to read the grocery data from your backend.

 <hr data-action="start" />

 #### Action

+* **d**.
+Click the “Settings” tab on the left-hand side of the screen.
 * **e**.
-Find and click the “Data” link on the right-hand side of the screen.
+Copy the App ID that appears under the “App ID” heading to your clipboard.
 * **f**.
-In the Data Navigator (the panel on the right-hand side of the screen), expand “Backend Services”, and then right click on “Groceries Backend” (or whatever you named your Backend Services project).
-Select “Properties” from the context menu.
+Click the “Code” tab to return to your app’s code.
 * **g**.
-In the Properties menu (bottom right-hand side of the screen), find the project's API key and copy it.
+Open config.js in the app/shared/models folder.
 * **h**.
-Click the “Solution” link on the right-hand side of the screen to switch back to this project's files.
+Replace the `API KEY` string with your project's API key that you copied to the clipboard.
 * **i**.
-Open config.js in the app/shared/models folder.
-* **j**.
-Replace the `API KEY` string with your project's API key that you copied to the clipboard.
-* **k**.
 Open app/views/list.js.
 This is the file that controls the list page that the app opens into.
-* **l**.
+* **j**.
 Paste the following function at the end of list.js file:
 ```
 function loadGroceries() {
     httpModule.getJSON({